A Task stores a function, arguments, output, and metadata.

 is set to "assigned" and a timestamp is recorded, registering the time

-at which the task was assigned to a Worker
+at which the task was assigned to a Worker.
+In addition, the

 Users should not need to call it.